 The most familiar gram-negative bacteria are E. coli and Salmonella.
 But, the group includes several other difficult-to-treat bacteria.
-This type of bacteria can cause pneumonia, bloodstream, wound and surgical site infections.
+This type of bacteria can cause pneumonia and bloodstream, wound and surgical-site infections.

-Gram-negative bacteria are resistant to many drug treatments.
-This group of bacteria has also become increasingly resistant to antibiotics.
+Antibiotics are a type of drug used to treat bacterial infections.
+Gram-negative bacteria are increasingly resistant to antibiotics.
 This can force health care providers to rely on older drugs for treatment.
-But older drugs, such as colistin, may have toxic side effects.
+But older antibiotics may have toxic side effects.

 |Bacteria||Typical Conditions It Can Cause|